Perspective

 Neither Washington nor Oregon mandates you carry insurance to legally operate a boat.
 That means unless your lender requires it, you don’t have to buy it.
 However, you put yourself at serious financial risk if you operate a boat without adequate liability coverage.
 Here’s a quick rundown on boat-insurance basics (hint: it’s like a combination of auto and home coverage with a few important differences).

-PEMCO’s Mariner Policy is available to boaters in Washington and Oregon.
-It provides peace-of-mind Agreed Value coverage, which you can adjust to make sure it reflects your boat’s current market value – important if, sadly, your boat is ever a total loss.
+Mariner insurance can provide peace-of-mind with its Agreed Value coverage, which you can adjust to make sure it reflects your boat’s current market value.
+This is important if, sadly, your boat is ever a total loss.
 You also can customize your policy to cover jet-skis, fishing equipment, personal belongings and mechanical breakdowns.

 MORE STORIES LIKE THIS FROM PEMCO: